 - Lack of opportunities to learn beyond the taught curriculum.

 At Beauliueu, we are committed to investing in all initiatives we deem necessary to ensure that our disadvantaged and more vulnerable students flourish with us.
-Below you can read about a number of investments we make to ensure all of our children have the support need to fulfil their full potential.
+Below you can read about a number of investments we make to ensure all of our children have the support needed to fulfil their full potential.
 These investments add up to far more than our total Pupil Premium Grant.
-Some are fnuded (partially) through other specific streams e.g. Y7 Literacy and Numberacy Catch-up Premium and others through more general funding.
+Some are funded (partially) through other specific streams e.g. Catch-up Premium and others through more general funding.

 The Maths Mastery teaching model and CPD training is provided for all new members of staff and regular CPD for all staff throughout the year through the online resources portal.
 Funding also allows for the Maths Lead to attend termly CPD sessions with Maths Mastery and attend termly CPD.
 This ensures that all teachers are trained by Maths Mastery and supported ensuring the delivery of the programme is highly effective allowing pupils to make outstanding progress.

-Funding has also been spent on an online maths programme called Hegarty Maths which enables an in-school and at-home digital platform to deliver Maths in a different but complementary way to the traditional classroom aproach.
+Funding has also been spent on an online maths programme called Sparx Maths which enables an in-school and at-home digital platform to deliver Maths in a different but complementary way to the traditional classroom approach.
 Parents can to support their child at home with maths through this platform and even improve their own maths!